-Prerequisite: Film & Television 11 or Broadcast Media 11
+Prerequisite: Film & Television 11 or Broadcast Media 11 recommended.
+Open to students in Grades 11 and 12.

 - Focus will be exploring areas of multimedia production, digital media, podcasts, storytelling, radio, and broadcast production. - Based on prerequisite course history, students will have choice in areas explored. - Select projects will allow students to work areas of media production. - Focus on hands-on and interactive learning situated in a rich spectrum of knowledge and skills. - Students will use media based programs to produce some of their projects. - Evaluation on project work, production work, equipment management, and self management.